adisonInc/sptLyr/README.md

 3. You need to edit path to kox.py in sptRef
 4. Since im nob and i can't wirte refesh button from rust you need to open another termianl and run sptRef from there to refresh lyrics on your first terminal
+5. You can add folder to $PATH for convenience and running program directly from any directory
-5. You are good to go :)
+6. You are good to go :)

 # Bugs
 if your song's lyrics are too long program wont display them :sadge: